MT2314/learnosity-php-backend/amp-template-generator/README.md

 ## Configure .env

 The .env file should be created within amp-template-generator/src/.
 Update environment variables as needed.
-Current the following variables are being used:
+Currently the following variables are being used:

 ```
 GQL_ENDPOINT=